weilonge/fathom/README.md

 );
 ```

 Each rule is shaped like `rule(condition, ranker function)`.
-A **condition** specifies what the rule takes as input: at the moment, either nodes from the DOM tree that match a certain CSS selector or else nodes tagged with a certain flavor by other rules.
+A **condition** specifies what the rule takes as input: at the moment, either nodes from the DOM tree that match a certain CSS selector (`dom(...)`) or else nodes tagged with a certain flavor by other rules (`flavor(...)`).

 The **ranker function** is an imperative bit of code which decides what to do with a node: whether to scale its score, assign a flavor, make an annotation on it, or some combination thereof.
 A ranker returns a collection of 0 or more facts, each of which comprises...

 * An optional score multiplier
-* An element (defaulting to the input one).
-This enables a ranker to walk around the tree and say things about other nodes than the input one.
+* An element, defaulting to the input one.
+Overriding the default enables a ranker to walk around the tree and say things about nodes other than the input one.
 * A flavor (required on dom() rules, defaulting to the input one on flavor() rules)
 * Optional notes